This is a list of names in which the categories include giants.

 BrânmWelsh Mythology Means "raven" in Welsh.
 According to the Second Branch of the Mabinogi, Brân the Blessed (called Bendigeidfran) was a giant king of Britain.
 He was the son of the divine figure Llŷr.
 After his sister Branwen was mistreated by her husband the Irish king Matholwch, Brân led an attack on Ireland (the text says that he was so big he was able to wade there).
 Although victorious, the British lost all except seven men with Brân being mortally wounded by a poisoned spear.
 He asked the survivors to cut of his head and return with it to Britain.
 The head continued to speak for many years until it was buried in London.

 Gerd 2fSwedish, Norwegian, Danish, Norse Mythology From Old Norse Gerðr, derived from garðr meaning "enclosure, yard".
-In Norse myth Gerd is a beautiful giantess (jǫtunn).
-Freyr falls in love with her, and has his servant Skírnir convince her to marry him.
+According to Norse myth, Gerd was a beautiful giantess (jǫtunn).
+After Freyr fell in love with her, he had his servant Skírnir convince her to marry him.

 GridfNorse Mythology From Old Norse Gríðr, probably derived from either gríð"zeal, vehemence" or grið"peace".
 In Norse myth she was a giantess (jǫtunn), the mother of Vidar by Odin.
 She aided Thor in his fight against the giant Geirrod.